Carbonaires

 Ankara — Future Capacity

 Turkey's EU accession aspirations create CSRD pre-compliance demand.
-Turkey's Renewable Energy 2035 Strategy targets 120 GW wind + solar — but datacenters still need carbon removal for residual emissions.
+Turkey's Renewable Energy 2035 Strategy targets 120 GW wind + solar — but datacentres still need carbon removal for residual emissions.

 8 Priority Targets